 IFRS 9 Financial Instruments is part of the IASB's wider project to replace IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 retains but simplifies the mixed measurement model and establishes two primary measurement categories for financial assets: amortized cost and fair value.
 The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
 The standard is effective for annual periods beginning on or after January 1, 2018.
-The Company is in the process of evaluating the impact of the new standard.
+The Company does not anticipate a significant impact on the financial results from adopting the standard.